-To plan your visit to the Bronx Zoo and your subsequent activities in the city you will need to know its opening hours.
+To plan your visit to the Bronx Zoo and the subsequent activities you will do in the city you will need to know its opening hours.
 The park opens at 10 AM Monday through Sunday.

 Depending on the time of year, the zoo closes at 4:30 PM in the cooler months or 5:30 PM in the warmer months.

 Other interesting facts about the Bronx Zoo

-After seeing the wonderful animals that you can find in this zoo you will not resist to book a place to visit it during your stay in New York.
+After having seen the wonderful animals you can find in this zoo you will not resist to book a place to visit it during your stay in New York.
 You already know prices and opening hours, but we want to make it even easier for you by reminding you of some interesting details.

 How to get to the Bronx Zoo?

 The fastest way to get to the Bronx Zoo is to take a cab or public transportation.
 If for budget reasons you choose the second option, I advise you to take the subway (lines 2 or 5 to E. 180th St.) or the express bus (line BxM11 from Manhattan and get off at the Bronx River entrance to the park).
 Here you have a guide about the New York subway that you may find useful.

 As the saying goes, "all roads lead to Rome" (in this case to the Bronx!) but not for the same money.
 Of the above mentioned, the subway is the cheapest option (a single ticket will cost you about 2.50 euros) while the express bus ticket costs a bit more (about 5 euros approximately).
 Keep this in mind when planning your visit!

 How long does it usually take to visit the Bronx Zoo?